chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/FreeRTOS/FreeRTOS_ThreadCreation/readme.txt

   ******************************************************************************
   @endverbatim

-@par Description
+@par Application Description

-This directory contains a set of sources files that implement a thread creation example using CMSIS RTOS API
+This directory contains a set of sources files that implement a thread creation application using CMSIS RTOS API

-This example creates two threads with the same priority, which executes in a periodic cycle of 15 seconds.
+This application creates two threads with the same priority, which executes in a periodic cycle of 15 seconds.

 In the first 5 seconds, the thread 1 toggles LED3 each 200 ms and the